espimarisa/bun-template/README.md

 - CodeQL scanning
 - Enforce the use of pnpm
 - Basic absolute path aliases setup
-- Strong and strict TypeScript 5.2+ config
+- Strong and strict TypeScript config
 - Strict and opinionated formatter and linter
 - Competent basic scripts to quickly get started

-# Tooling

-- PNPM 8+
-- Node.js 18+
-- TypeScript 5.2+
-- ESLint + Prettier

 # Scripts